1. Kempten University of Applied Sciences

 What are my chances of getting onto the programme if I apply?

 Very good!
 At the moment, the number of places on this degree programme is not capped.
 This means that you will certainly be offered a place if you apply for one and are eligible to study at university (with a senior secondary school certificate, e.g. “Abitur” or subject-specific “Fachabitur”, or as a formally trained worker).
-Further information on Applications.
+Further information about applications.

 Are there any special entry requirements?